TheAssembler1/SpaceInvaders/README.md

 by a software emulator test suite; both of these could be useful references for you in implementing the scaffolding necessary to run these CPU tests without any complicated OS, or even any computer, around your CPU.

+# ALMOST PASSING AL EXER8080 TESTS
+Issue #1: Always Clear Bit 5 and Bit 3, and Set Bit 1 for POP PSW instruction.

+Issue #2: Auxillary Carry Flag (AC) value calculation incorrect for subtraction.

+Issue #3: ANA and ANI set Auxillary Carry Flag (AC) to the OR'ing of bits 3 of the two operands.

+Issue #4: XRA, XRI, ORA, ORI clear Auxillary Carry Flag (AC).

+Issue #5: Auxillary Carry Flag (AC) value calculation incorrect for addition.

+Issue #6: The prior Carry Flag (CY) value needs to be taken into account for SBB and SBI subtraction with borrow instuctions.

+Issue #7: The prior Carry Flag (CY) value needs to be taken into account for ADC and ACI addition with carry instructions.

+Issue #8: The DAA adjustment can also cause the Carry Flag (CY) to be set during the addition to the 4 low order bits.

+Issue #9: The DAA adjustment can cause the Carry Flag (CY) to be set, but not to be clear if it was already set.